Walmart wins battle for India's Flipkart

 Walmart has been looking to expand in India for years and is flush with cash from recent US tax cuts.

-Founded in 2007, Flipkart has high-profile investors including Microsoft, Tencent and Softbank that will retain their stakes.
+Founded in 2007, Flipkart has high-profile investors including Japan's Softbank, which will sell its stake for $4bn - a profit of $1.5bn.

 The combination with Walmart could be controversial, with concerns about how a deal might affect India's smaller retailers.